suizokukan/pimydoc/README.md

     [doctitle2]
     This line will be added as the first line of the "doctitle2"

-This example would find all Python files (see REGEX_SOURCE_FILTER) and add after each "doctitle1" mention the two lines given, and add after each "doctitle2" the line given.
+This example will find all Python files (see REGEX_SOURCE_FILTER) and add after each "doctitle1" mention the two lines given, and add after each "doctitle2" the line given.